hritsh/calorify-estore/docs/DesignDoc.md

 ### Sprint 3

 For the final sprint, we worked on our 10% features, namely the custom Salad Maker and BMI Calculator, as well as sorting and range filters for calories and price.
 We also added the ability to edit your User Profile and added a checkout page for the Customer to enter their details.
 Additionally, we worked on the user experience and overall design of our page and made it a lot more user friendly.
+We also added error messages to let the user know when something goes wrong.
 The User Stories and Enhancements we worked on are listed below.

 - Custom Salad Maker
 - BMI Calculator